babayagaG/devops-challenge/Task 06/Readme.md

 ## Task 6

-Please use either Python, NodeJS or Bash script to write a script to process the data.
+Please use either Python, NodeJS or BASH to write a script that will process the data.

 There is a data.csv file in the /root/ directory containing information about your customers.